Rumor: Aaron Pierre Under Discussion as James Bond

 Daniel Craig: The Human Warrior (2006-2021)

-Known movies: Casino Royale (2006), Skyfall (2012)
+Known Movies: Casino Royale (2006), Skyfall (2012)

 From Connery's casual coolness to Moore's wit and Craig's vulnerable seriousness – James Bond is a changeable icon.
 Each actor brought his own time and personality to the role.
 007 was never just a character, but always a mirror of social trends, fears and ideals.
 It is still unclear who will slip into the tuxedo next – but one thing is certain: he will have to compete with a long, illustrious history.
 And perhaps even rewrite it.